gpicron/ssb-code-of-conduct/README.md

    community.

-6. **User control**: Users must have full control over their own data and the ability to delete or export it at any time.
+6. **User control**: Users must have full control over their own data and the ability to request replicator to delete it at any time.

 7. **Respect for identity**: The SSB protocol must respect the subjectivity and diversity of identities and not discriminate based on any protected